yavor-mishev/tarot/docs/pixijs.md

 ## Adding images to the app

-Everything we want to add from now on in our app has to be added to the stage, which is the root container that holds all display objects.
-The stage is accessible via `app.stage`.
+Pixi uses a tree-based scene graph with the `stage` being the **root container**.Everything we want to add from now on in our app has to be added to the `stage`.
+We can access it using the `app.stage` property.

 ```typescript
 app.stage;
 ```

 The `stage` is a Pixi Container object, which means it can hold other display objects, such as sprites, graphics, text, other containers and more.

+Within the parent-child relationship between objects, when a parent moves, rotates or changes alpha (transparency 0-1), all its children inhgerit those changes.
+This allows us to create complex scenes and animations by grouping objects together.

+The render order of objects depends on the order they were added to the stage

+And its important to remember that chiled positions are based on the parent container, not the stage.
+So if you move a container, all its children will move with it, but their local positions will remain the same.

 ### Sprites